in0finite/ArmyOfSteelDocs/what should be fixed before game could go public.md

-- multiplayer : we need a server - or use matchmaking ; **use newer version of UnityEngine.Networking.dll and other networking dlls** - there are a couple of fixes for small irritating bugs ;
+- multiplayer : we need a server - or use matchmaking ; use newer version of UnityEngine.Networking.dll and other networking dlls - there are a couple of fixes for small irritating bugs ;

-- default quality setting is not "recommended"
+- test : network position syncing ; on different systems (linux, windows) ; on remote computers ;

+- **network transform interpolation** - tested - not good - try:
+	- history based interpolation (there is PR on bitbucket repo)
+	- sync velocity (we would need to get current velocity of nav mesh agent)
+	- disable navmesh agent on clients ?
+	- or just tweak parameters in new NetworkTransform

+- record gameplay video

 </br>
 ***
 </br>